ixla-dev/aida-integration-samples/Aida.Sdk.Mini/docs/IntegrationApi.md

             try
             {
-                // IWS invokes ScEstablishContext on startup.
+                // AIDA Server invokes ScEstablishContext on startup.
 If for any reason the current context becomes invalid (usb cable  disconnected for example) you can use this endpoint to re-establish a new PcScContext. apiInstance.EstablishContext(sCardEstablishContextParamsDto);
             }
             catch (ApiException  e)